rebleo/webProduction2018/README.md

 ##### Hunter College Policy on Sexual Misconduct:
  In compliance with the CUNY Policy on Sexual Misconduct, Hunter College reaffirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationships.
 Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.

 a.
 Sexual Violence: Students are strongly encouraged to immediately report the incident by calling 911, contacting NYPD Special Victims Division Hotline (646-610-7272) or their local police precinct, or contacting the College's Public Safety Office (212-772-4444). b.
-All Other Forms of Sexual Misconduct: Students are also encouraged to contact the College's Title IX Campus Coordinator, [Dean John Rose](jtrose@hunter.cuny.edu or 212-650-3262) or [Colleen Barry](colleen.barry@hunter.cuny.edu or 212-772-4534) and seek complimentary services through the Counseling and Wellness Services Office, Hunter East 1123.
+All Other Forms of Sexual Misconduct: Students are also encouraged to contact the College's Title IX Campus Coordinator, [Dean John Rose](jtrose@hunter.cuny.edu) or 212-650-3262 or [Colleen Barry](colleen.barry@hunter.cuny.edu) or 212-772-4534 and seek complimentary services through the Counseling and Wellness Services Office, Hunter East 1123.

 ##### Emergency/Crisis Info:
 This is a list of numbers, which you can use if there is an emergency or crisis situation on the Hunter campus or if you need assistance at other times.
 Security -B125 West - 772 – 4444;  Medical Office - Room 307 North - 772 – 4800 (During business hours) Office of Student Services - 1119 East - 772 – 4882 4891 (crisis counseling available), The Women's Center - 801 East - 772 – 4931.